aeckar/usf-cse-resources/reviews/COT3100_review1.md

 | Contrapositive    | ~q $\rightarrow$ ~p   |
 | Converse          | q $\rightarrow$ p     |
 | Inverse           | ~p $\rightarrow$ ~q   |

+- The above transformations, aside from the negation, may or may not be true if the original conditional is true

+## 3. Statements

 - A *statement* (proposition) is something that can be given a truth value
     - Compound if contains connectives (*and*, *or*, etc.)